Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class VideoStreamOverlay.rst

 NA

 .. note :: VideoStreamOverlay::update() needs to be called for drawings to be shown on the video streams.
-“VideoStreamOverlay.h” must be included to use the class function.
+"VideoStreamOverlay.h" must be included to use the class function.

 **VideoStreamOverlay::drawPoint**
 ---------------------------------